xcompact3d/x3d2/docs/source/user/advanced_build.rst

 2. **System ADIOS2**: Use an existing ADIOS2 installation on your system.

+The built-in ADIOS2 is fetched and compiled *during the build*, not during configuration, so ``cmake -S . -B build`` returns quickly and the first ``cmake --build build`` is what downloads and builds it.
+It is reused on subsequent builds; to deliberately re-fetch the pinned tag, build the ``adios2-<version>-update`` target.

 Using an Existing ADIOS2 Installation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 By default, x3d2 will not use an ADIOS2 installation already present on your system.
 If you want to use an existing ADIOS2 installation, you need to set ``-DUSE_SYSTEM_ADIOS2=ON``.
+Configuring fails if ``USE_SYSTEM_ADIOS2=ON`` but no installation is found.

 If ADIOS2 is installed in a standard location, no additional configuration is needed: